shirish93/shirish93.github.io/_pages/failed-projects.md

 <div class="col-md-8 pr-5">

 <p>
-This 'blog' will be about all of the projects I've work on that have failed.
-I've already written them, just needs proper formatting and uploading, and it's taking a lot longer than I anticipated.
-Friends, family, acquaintances and random strangers who somehow(???) stumbled into this website: I beg of you, have some patience and wait until I get around to uploading the relevant pages.
+The following essays are post-mortems of the projects I've work on that have failed.
+I have gone back through the years and unearthed some of my dearest ideas that were so close to success, and yet so far.
+Feel free to reach out to me if you want detailed proposal documents and other information about the projects.
+I'd also be more than happy to work with anyone interested in implementing some of those ideas.
+I believe while they may not have worked out for me, they've failed as concepts.
 </p>